Selected Ground Covers for Missouri

 It likes shade but will grow satisfactorily in full sun.
 The foliage color is richer green in partial shade, but more flowers are produced in the sun.

 This ground cover is most commonly used for underplanting trees and shrubs, on shaded slopes or on the north side of buildings.

 Rooted cuttings or established plants are normally spaced from 12 to 18 inches apart.
 At a 6-inch spacing, a complete cover will be produced in one year.
 Plant in the spring in areas with severe winters.

 Spring-flowering bulbs interplanted with periwinkle will lend color and interest to the ground cover planting.
 Daffodils are particularly well suited because they bloom with vinca and do not require frequent division.

-Wintercreeper is an evergreen plant that is effective for covering relatively large areas, banks, slopes and shaded areas under trees.
-The plant sends out prostrate stems, which root where they contact moist soil.
+Purple wintercreeper is an evergreen plant that is effective for covering relatively large areas, banks, slopes and shaded areas under trees.
+The plant produces glossy green leaves that turn purple in the fall.
+It sends out prostrate stems, which root where they contact moist soil.
 It will cling to vertical walls and surfaces it contacts.
 When established, this ground cover forms a loose, somewhat irregular network of stems to a height of 8 to 12 inches.
 Its deep rooting habit makes it a good soil binder.

 Some pruning of upright growing shoots helps to keep the ground cover lower and more compact.
 The plant grows well in sun or shade.
-As noted above, this species should not be used where there is significant risk of spread to natural areas.
+As noted previously, the species (E. fortunei) is considered an invasive plant my most states and should not be used in the landscape.